Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Lift the boy up and take him by the hand, for I will make him into a great nation.

 Hagar carried the boy, but that did not mean she received some sort of characteristic from the boy.
-She did not become a boy or partake in the promise received by the boy.
-Nothing was imputed to her by lifting the boy.
+She did not take the place of the boy or partake in anything about the boy.
 She was simply the mode of transportation.
-Likewise, the sin carried by the scapegoat is not imputed to it.
-The sin is a burden, transported away into the desert.
+Likewise, the sin carried by the scapegoat does not connect the goat to the sin in any way.
+The sin is simply a burden, transported away into the desert.
 The scapegoat carries "on itself all their sins."
-There's no sense that the scapegoat is being punished.
-The burden of sin was carried by Jesus to the cross, for He is the burden-bearer:
+The scapegoat is not punished.

 Hebrews 13:12-13